MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{</highlight>}}

 ##### Module Inputs and Outputs
 To create an input/output, you need to define a *Field* in the respective input/output section.
 Each input/output gets a name (here <field>input0</field>/<field>output0</field>) that you can use to reference this field.
 The module input maps to an input of the internal network.
 You need to define this mapping.
-In this case, the input of the macro module `Filter` maps to the input of the module `Convolution` of the internal network (<field>internalName = Convolution.input0</field>).
+In this case, the input of the macro module `Filter` maps to the input of the module `Convolution` of the internal network (<field>internalName</field> = <field>Convolution.input0</field>).
 Similarly, you need to define which output of the internal network maps to the output of the macro module `Filter`.
-In this example, the output of the internal module `Arithmethic2` maps to the output of our macro module `Filter` (<field>internalName = Arithmetic2.output0</field>).
+In this example, the output of the internal module `Arithmethic2` maps to the output of our macro module `Filter` (<field>internalName</field> = <field>Arithmetic2.output0</field>).

 Creating an input/output causes:
 1. Input/output connectors are added to the module.